martinheidegger/mapslice/Readme.md

 Will fit the smallest size to be exactly 1000 pixels wide and zoom up from there.

-## Image formats

-mapslice relies on [gd](https://github.com/mikesmullin/node-gd) for image processing. gd detect the file format for reading **and** writing using the passed-in file extension.

 ### Note

 To speed up performance mapslice stores a prescaled version of the each zoom-level in a temorary folder and then just crops off of that.
 These temporary files can become quite big as they are stored with low compression and high quality in sgi files.